 Hawthorn and other Prickly Bushes

-Talking of thorns, there are many prickly plants that will deter cats, dogs, foxes and even human intruders from your home if strategically placed in your garden.
+Talking of thorns, there are many prickly plants that will deter cats, dogs, foxes and even human intruders from your home if strategically placed around your garden.

 The downside is that by their prickly nature they can be difficult to look after and you will want to think carefully if you have toddlers regularly in the garden.